HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 With all the trouble that comes with setting up an exhaust vent, you might ask yourself: Can I run my portable AC without an exhaust hose?

-To answer that question, we’ll need to explain how a portable air conditioner works, and why the exhaust hose is necessary for your AC to function.
+To answer that question, I’ll need to explain how a portable air conditioner works, and why the exhaust hose is necessary for your AC to function.

 What happens if you don’t vent a portable air conditioner

-If you want to use your portable AC as a dehumidifier the effects of this can be desirable.
-By removing the vent hose and setting your portable AC to dehumidify mode, you can turn your portable AC into a dehumidifier.
+By removing the vent hose and running your portable AC, you can turn your portable AC into a dehumidifier.
 If you use your portable AC in this manner it will dehumidify, but not cool your room.

 How a portable air conditioner works